25 Best Things to Do With a Counseling Psychology Degree

 Many counselors specialize in helping individuals who are experiencing issues unique to their specific stages of life, such as adolescents or the elderly.

 • Geriatric Counselor: Works with elderly people to help them cope with the unique emotional challenges that come with achieving an advanced age as well as dealing with the chronic illnesses that often also develop in old age.
-These counselors earn an average of about $50,000 per year.
+These counselors earn an average of $59,510 per year.
+(BLS: substance abuse, behavioral disorder, and mental health counselors in continuing care retirement communities and assisted living facilities for the elderly)

 • Child Development Specialist: Works with young children and family members to ensure children understand issues within their family or have a grasp of emotional or behavioral problems they may be experiencing.
-These counselors typically earn about $45,000.
+These counselors earn an average of $73,510 per year.
+(BLS: school psychologists in individual and family services)

 • Midlife Therapist: Specializing in people at or near the middle of their expected lifespan, midlife therapists are skilled in helping 40- and 50-somethings develop healthy methods for processing their emotions about growing older.
-They typically make at least $50,000 per year.
+They make an average of $58,210 per year.
+(BLS: substance abuse, behavioral disorder, and mental health counselors in individual and family services)

 Conclusion